Suspension For Unresolved/Unpaid Tickets

 If you were issued a ticket in Connecticut or another state and you failed to answer the ticket by the due date, missed a scheduled court date or missed a court imposed deadline, the court or out-of-state jurisdiction will notify DMV to suspend your license privilege.

 A suspension notice will be mailed to the address on record with the effective date of suspension, citation number and the court’s telephone number.
+Click here for a list of courts in the Connecticut Judicial Directory.

 To avoid the suspension, you must reopen your case before the date of suspension.
 You may reopen the docket and pay the fine, or you may reopen the docket and schedule a new court date.